Staying busy during the pandemic

 I have updated parts of this website and you can already see some of the books and articles I managed to complete.
 Without the ability to do book launches and talks, I have tried to be creative in order to share my work.
-Go to the home page of my website and you will see two short videos presenting a special issue of the Journal of Human Trafficking, I co-edited with Kathleen M. Vogel, to commemorate the 20th anniversary of the Palermo Protocol.
-In collaboration with Izabella Main and Brigitte Suter, entitled Europe and the Refugee Response: A Crisis of Values?
+Go to the home page of my website and you will see two short videos presenting a special issue of the Journal of Human Trafficking I co-edited with Kathleen M. Vogel to commemorate the 20th anniversary of the Palermo Protocol, and a volume entitled Europe and the Refugee Response: A Crisis of Values?
+I edited with Izabella Main and Brigitte Suter.
 The book is open access and you can read and download it here.
-I wonder if post-pandemic we will return to more traditional ways of. launching books or continue to innovate.
+I wonder if post-pandemic we will return to more traditional ways of launching books or continue to innovate.

 My upcoming book, Human Trafficking as a New (In)Security Threat, will be published at the beginning of 2021.
 In this book, I challenge the rhetoric linking ‘war on terror’ with ‘war on human trafficking’ by juxtaposing lived experiences of survivors of trafficking, refugees, and labor migrants with macro-level security concerns.
 Drawing on my empirical research in the United States and in Europe, I show how human trafficking has replaced migration in public narratives, policy responses, and practice with migrants and analyzes lived experiences of (in)security of trafficked victims, irregular migrants, and asylum seekers.

 You or your library can pre-order the book here.